 Shismaref Clinic Renovation and Expansion project was funded with re-programmed savings from other projects.
-It has been funded for several months and actual construction will begin soon.
+Construction of this facility will begin in the summer of calendar year 2014.

-Venetie Clinic - was recently funded with reprogrammed funds; construction will begin soon.
+Venetie Clinic - was recently funded with reprogrammed funds; construction will begin in the summer of calendar year 2014.